 In data collection, you mention how you are going to collect various data that are needed for your project development.

 Mention about the primary and secondary sources of your data.

 Some of the data sources for technological projects might be:

 - web surfing,

 - the questionnaire, and so on.

 - group to functional and non functional requirement

 Write about the feasibility of your product after development.
-Mention about various feasible areas like operational, economial, technical etc.
+Mention various feasible areas like operational, economical, technical etc.